-Notable subject areas are European exploration in Asia from the 16th century onward, 19th-century anti-Chinese movements in California, and Chinese immigration to the U.S. from the 1850s to 1980s.
+Notable subject areas are European exploration in Asia from the 16th century onward, 19th-century anti-Chinese movements in California, and Chinese immigration to the United States from the 1850s to the 1980s.
 Other strengths include American missionary activities in Hawaii in the 19th century and the Philippine-American War.
 The majority of materials are in English, but there are also resources in Chinese, Japanese, and Spanish.

 The Huntington holds the largest Pacific Mail Steamship Company collection in the United States (1851–1929).
-Significant papers of individuals include Emilio Aguinaldo’s, relating to the independence of the Philippines, and those of Joseph Oliver Carter, Privy Councilor to Hawaii’s Queen Liliuokalani.
-The Hong Family Papers contain the legal files of Y. C. Hong, one of the first Chinese-American immigration attorneys in California and the U.S.
+Significant papers of individuals include Emilio Aguinaldo’s, relating to the independence of the Philippines, and those of Joseph Oliver Carter, privy councilor to Hawaii’s Queen Liliuokalani.
+The Hong Family Papers contain the legal files of Y. C. Hong, one of the first Chinese American immigration attorneys in California and the United States.

 Chinese American History

 Banner image credit: Yongle dadian (Yongle Encyclopedia), approximately 1562–1567.
 RB 645576.
 Gift of Mabel Whiting 1968.